 Common Pedestrian Situations

 Cases involving injured pedestrians often arise because neither the pedestrian nor the driver is sure who has the right of way.
 To understand pedestrian rights, it is helpful to look at common scenarios that cause pedestrians to be injured by motor vehicles.
-The following are frequent occurrences where pedestrians sustain injuries and the New York pedestrian’s rights in each scenario.
+The following are frequent occurrences where pedestrians sustain injuries and the New York pedestrian’s rights which apply in each scenario.

 1. Crossing the Road